Financial Firms: Five Ways to Use the Cloud to Outrun the Competition

 The expansion occurs without incurring costs that could occur in an on-premise solution which requires additional space, staff, and support that could be challenging — or even impossible — to obtain in a short period.

 Agility is a strength that can be leveraged in new product launches when time-to-market is crucial.
-Product launch cycles from idea generation to deployment are becoming shorter to address competitive pressure; the cloud can deliver that competitive edge.
+Product launch cycles, from idea generation to deployment, are becoming shorter to address competitive pressure; the cloud can deliver that competitive edge.

 5. Enhance collaboration